Your age: 15-17

 Yes - a programme of financial education support is available to you.
 Materials for young people in care, as well as Local Authorities, Corporate Parents and carers have been developed by pfeg and are available via www.sharefound.org or the pfeg (Personal Finance Education Group) website at www.pfeg.org/JuniorISA.

 Telephone support is also available to advise you on further educational materials that will help you learn how to manage your money, including your Junior ISA.
-Call pfeg on 0300 6660 127 to find out more about the games, tools and booklets that may be of use to you.
+Call us on 01296 310400 to find out more.

 Is it possible to contact the Share Foundation and get further information?